d365collaborative/d365fo.tools/README.md

 The generated help markdown files are located inside the **'docs'** folder in this repository.
 Click this [link](https://github.com/d365collaborative/d365fo.tools/tree/master/docs) to jump straight inside.

 For sake of the sanity and just trying to help people out, we copy & pasted **all** the old examples previously available in the readme into the wiki.
 The page is located [here](https://github.com/d365collaborative/d365fo.tools/wiki/Old-readme-examples).
 We **don't** plan on keep the **"Old readme examples"** wiki up-to-date going forward.
-If you believe we are missing some examples that should be part of the comment based help, please create an issue .
+If you believe we are missing some examples that should be part of the comment based help, please create an issue.

+## Contributing

+Want to contribute to the project?
+We'd love to have you!
+Visit our [contributing.md](https://github.com/d365collaborative/d365fo.tools/blob/master/contributing.md) for a jump start.